 Kootenai National Forest is located in the extreme northwest corner of Montana and northeast Idaho.
 However, only 3% of its lands are located in Idaho.
 Kootenai is bordered to the south by Lolo National Forest and just east lays Flathead National Forest and Glacier National Park.
 Highlights of the forest include the Cabinet Mountains Wilderness, Ten Lakes Scenic Area, and Ross Creek Scenic Area.
 Most of the best hikes in Kootenai National Forest described below are in the Cabinet Mountains, a 35 mile long range of glaciated peaks and valleys with two main ridges trending north and south.

 Trail difficulty varies from easy stream bottoms, to the ups and downs of major ridges and steep switchbacks.
 The north end offers interconnected trails for convenient loop hikes.
 The central area is entirely one way, in and out the same way.
-The heart of the wilderness is simply to rugged to put trails through, though many avid hikers will bushwhack over the Cabinet Divide.
+The heart of the wilderness is simply too rugged to put trails through, though many avid hikers will bushwhack over the Cabinet Divide.
 The south end offers some loop hikes.
 Visitors to Kootenai National Forest should come prepared for snow at any point in the year, bug spray for mosquito swarms, bear spray (grizzly country), and the proper gear needed to traverse over rocky and wet trails.
-This forest is both underappreciated and under-traveled.
+This forest is both under-appreciated and under-traveled.
 If you are visiting nearby Glacier National Park, Kootenai offers a great reprieve to escape the crowds!
-Official Website.

 |Nearest Metro Area||Kalispell, MT|